pigslyer/opencold/docs/GDD/OPENCOLD.md

 	    - The first resource is Fuel.
 Different fuels can be gathered to keep the player warm, or even be used as ammunition.
 	    - The second resource is Catalysts.
 They ignite Fuel you have when interacting with the right Heat Producer and generate heat.
 	    - The third resource is items that affect combat.
 These include guns, their bullets and attachments, melee weapons.
-	    - The sixth resource is cybernetic implant blueprints.
+	    - The fourth resource is cybernetic implant blueprints.
 They are rare and can be obtained mainly through exploration.
 Upon reaching implant station become permanently accessible.
     - [How it works] /Describe in 2 Paragraphs or less/
   - Implants
     - [Details] /Describe in 2 Paragraphs or less/